 Crates are boxes that you receive and open after completing every battle.
 They contain all kinds of special loot to help you power up your team.

 Depending on its rarity, a Crate can contain Tech, Dynore, Circuits, and/or Hero Tokens.
 The rarity of a Crate also affects the number of items that are received.
+Some crates can also yield Advancement Tokens.

 Tech are components that you receive from opening reward Crates after completing a Mission.
 Each piece of tech you collect will be geared towards a specific Hero, Sidekick, or Strike.
 Once you’ve collected enough Tech, it can be used to upgrade your Heroes, Sidekicks, and Strikes; increasing their health, damage, or unlocking and improving special abilities!